Branch No. 27

 2 THOMAS (2) LATTA

-Johnston.
-She was Born:____ Died: May, 1817.
+Thomas (1).
+Born abt.
+1727; died abt.
+1796.
+Married: Deborah Johnston, daughter of Alexander Johnston.
+She was Born: 1745 and died May, 1817.
 In her Will dated Sept.
 7, 1815 Will book No. 2, Page 116, Office Register of Wills, Pittsburgh, PA.
 It listed the below children, except Alexander and the children of Mary and Catherine.
+According to the Will of Alexander Johnston, there was a Robert Latta living with Thomas and Deborah in 1777.

 Children: